wjpark1/MachineLearning/README.md

 [![Demo CountPages alpha](https://j.gifs.com/KZEAJx.gif)](https://youtu.be/6YuY3csOcMA)

 # Download
-If you'd like to try it out from your end, please do the following instructions:
+If you'd like to try it out from your end, please do the following:
-1) Fork it
+1) Clone the repo into a local directory
 2) Download Python (as a framework), NumPy, and Matplotlib
 3) Run 'pythonw autograder.py' in Terminal from the project directory

-If you have any questions or comments, please feel free to email me at wjpark@berkeley.edu.
+If you have any questions or comments, feel free to email me at wjpark@berkeley.edu.
 Thanks!